 Grace and I go upstairs for her to change and she continues to say she thinks he is going to hurt her.
-I countered.
+I countered that he would not.

 Stepdad hears our conversation and comes upstairs.
 I don’t know who said what next that made things escalate, but Grace told stepdad she “fucking hated him” and “fuck this” and threw something at him.
 She then ran in the bathroom and locked the door.

 This made stepdad ballistic.
 He shouted, “No way!
 This is not happening in my home!”
 He ran downstairs.
-He ran back upstairs with a screwdriver in hand to unlock the door.
+He ran back upstairs with a screwdriver in hand to unlock the door or take the doorknob off.
 Grace is sobbing in the bathroom.
 It took him some time, but he got the lock off.
 Kate had gotten quiet during this time – why?
-When she got out of the bathroom, I saw that she had clawed at herself again aggressively.
+When she got out of the bathroom, I saw that she had clawed at herself again, aggressively.
 She saw the blood and then came the lie that she believed, and that always accompanied the blood: Its better now that you have done this to yourself.

-Stepdad then starting to remove her bedroom door saying to me that we can’t guarantee her safety behind a locked door; this part is true.
-And, we were told at discharge that we may need to do that.
+Stepdad then starting to remove her bedroom door saying to me that we can’t guarantee her safety behind a locked door and, we were told at discharge that we may need to do that.

-We three came downstairs and Grace is almost serene and gets in a lounge chair in our room to sleep for the night.
+We three came downstairs and Grace is almost serene and gets in the chair in our room to sleep for the night.
 I think the day is over, but it is not.
 Stepdad tells Grace she is not allowed to swear at him like that and either she can wash her mouth with soap or he will.
 She refused.
-I tell Grace she has to apologize; I believe this is the right thing to do at that moment.
+I tell Grace she has to at least apologize; I believe this is the right thing to do at that moment.
 Apologize for swearing at your parents, and then we can deal with the events of the day at therapy.
 And, I am still trying to de-escalate.
 She refuses.
-So he went and got soap and shoved it in her mouth.
-She gets hysterical and asks, through sobs and catching her breath how I can allow this.
+So he went and got soap and shoved it in her mouth as she in the chair.
+She is thrashing her head to avoid the soap, is hysterical and asks, through sobs and catching her breath how I can allow this.

 It is not ok to say fuck you to a parent – even if it’s a parent you don’t like – but the use of soap is so 1950’s.
 I don’t even know if she had even heard of such a thing for cursing.
 We were in continual, elevated crises mode from the moment she got back from the car ride.
 I am trying to get past each mini-crisis of the evening just for some time to think, but there is no time.
 Once again, I know if I break rank with my spouse right there, I will have created other problems both with Grace who would use it to her advantage and with stepdad who will tell me I’m not being Biblical.